christiangoran/child-personality-quiz/README.md

 - Result Area - After all the questions are answered the result area appears with the winning personality and an eplanatory text related to the personality
 - Pie Chart Area - Here the different personalities are broken down for the user.

-There is also a 404 page for when a user lands on a non-existent page with a button to link back to index.html to start the quiz again

-Both the main index.html and 404 page contain a footer, containing my name and social links.

 ### Design Choices